Twi/blog2/data/posts/product-vs-project.md

 Mastodon itself probably is never going to be a product.

 At least in the fediverse nazi punks get blocked quickly and people crowdsource warning other instances about them.
-From emperical evidence, it's taken several days of consecutive outrage on Bluesky to get notable transphobes banned.
+From empirical evidence, it's taken several days of consecutive outrage on Bluesky to get notable transphobes banned.